-When you double click the μ -ARGUS icon the program starts.
-To start the disclosure control with μ -ARGUS you need to have a microdata file and the metadata describing this microdata file.
-The microdata file must be a fixed format ASCII file.
+Here we restrict our attention to fixed format input.
+The other formats are discussed in Section 4.
+In the methods presented in Section 3, the microdata file must be a fixed format ASCII file.
 If you click (File|Open microdata) you can specify the name of the microdata file.
 The program assumes the extension .asc, but you can use your own extension.